tenzir/tenzir/web/docs/tql2/operators/from.md

 If you want to perform other operations on the data afterwards, continue the pipeline after this operator instead of providing a sub-pipeline.
 :::

+### `event`/`events... :record`

+Instead of a URI, you can also provide a *record' or a *list of records* as a first argument to `from`.
+This will be treated as input events and simply passed on as-is to the pipeline.
+This is mainly useful to test pipelines during development.

 ## Explanation